The Tire Stewardship of Saskatchewan Inc. (TSS) is the approved program operator for scrap tire management and recycling activities in Saskatchewan.

-The R2R program provides consumers an opportunity to participate in responsible scrap tire stewardship by placing their scrap tires into the recycle stream through the R2R Program.
+If you have scrap tires that you want to get rid of, the R2R program provides Saskatchewan residents an opportunity to participate in responsible scrap tire stewardship by placing their scrap tires into the recycle stream through the R2R Program.
 R2R allows Saskatchewan residents to drop off a maximum of ten (10) rimless scrap tires, free of charge, at select tire retailers during business hours, even if the tires were not originally purchased at that location.

 On the sale of each new tire, a TSS registered retailer charges a customer the required tire recycling fee, and then remits all collected fees to TSS on a monthly basis.
 This is the only revenue TSS receives to operate the scrap tire recycling program.
 TSS is not funded by the Government of Saskatchewan.